neeilnandal/pacman-mcts-agent-v1/README.md

 ```text
 Hybrid Pac-Man Capture the Flag AI agent using MCTS-inspired offensive planning, rule-based defensive ghost behavior, ghost-threat detection, and score visualization.
 ```

-## Peer Review Verdict

-This is a good academic Game AI project with clear portfolio value.

-It should be presented as a hybrid heuristic-search agent, not as a full industrial-grade MCTS implementation.
-The MCTS component is useful but simplified.
-The strongest part is the situational agent design: food seeking when safe, return-home planning when risk increases, and defensive invader chasing.

-The main weakness is engineering polish.
-Globals, `eval()`, embedded plotting, and simplified MCTS selection should be cleaned in a v2.

 ## Final Verdict